kschuler/ling001/index.md

 After the extended Spring Break, Ling001 will be moving fully online.

 **What will stay the same?**
 > You'll access course materials in exactly the same way you did before.
-Lectures will be [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) at our usual class time for you to watch and links to all class materials (readings, study guides, and practice problems/solutions) will be right here on the website, as before.
+Lectures will be live-streamed and [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) at our usual class time for you to watch and links to all class materials (readings, study guides, and practice problems/solutions) will be right here on the website, as before.

 **What will change?**
-> The remaining two exams will now be take-home.
-Recitations and office hours will become live online discussions (so those in other time zones can catch up with what they missed later).
+> The remaining two exams will now be take-home (see [schedule](#schedule)).
+Recitations and office hours will become a live discussion board (so those in other time zones can catch up with what they missed later).
 Finally, your instructors will be available via video chat for individual appointments.
-Specific details about these changes will be coming next week.
+Specific details on the syllabus below.

+**What new tools will I need?**
+> (1) Lectures will be posted on [Panopto](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) as usual, but I'll also send a link just before class (via Piazza) to the live stream so you can watch (and comment) live if you want to (requires PennKey login).
+> (2) Discussion, office hours, and recitation will take place on the [Piazza discussion board](piazza.com/upenn/spring2020/ling001/home), so please join us there!
+> (3) You might find this [time zone converter](https://www.worldtimebuddy.com/) helpful.

 **Stay safe, everyone!**
 <hr>